stefanvstein/stonehorse.candy/README.md

 #### unless

-When the normal path through an if statement is the truth, when the else clause is exceptional, it becomes easier to understand code when you read the then caluse before the test.
+When the normal path through an if statement is the truth, when the else clause is exceptional, it becomes easier to understand code when you read the then clause before the test.
 The test and the else clause becomes a guard for exceptional conditions.
 With the unless function the important path stands out by standing ahead.

 ```java
 return unless( ()-> "There are " + n + " apples",